Testing is the first step.

 This belief makes students more likely to fail...because it can cause frustration, anger and low self-esteem, and these feelings make students resistant to learning.
 Who knows how many gifted children, and even geniuses, with LDs have dropped out of school or decided not to attend college because they truly believe they're not smart?!
 What a scary thought!
 Tutoring students with ADHD and LDs taught us something important: A key step in understanding how to help ADHD and LD students is to take this stigma very seriously, to realize the impact it can have on their learning and to help beat the stigma.

-Beating the stigma starts with the students first, then their families, and then with specialized tutoring for students with learning disabilities.
+Beating the stigma starts with the students first, then their families, and then with specialized after school tutoring for Bowie students with learning disabilities.

 How to help ADHD and LD children is to first make them understand that their intelligence is normal (or above normal, if it is).
 Make sure their siblings and other children close to them who know about their learning difficulties understand this too, especially if they're being teased.

-Then, find the right specialized tutoring for students with learning disabilities in Bowie.
-The right tutor will not think of your child as less able than non-LD students.
+Then, find the right specialized after school tutoring for students with learning disabilities in Bowie.
+Don't just find a tutor for your child.
+Find the right tutor! right tutor will not think of your child as less able than non-LD students.
 The right tutor will understand that your child is smart enough to be a high achiever in school!
 At Club Z!, we're used to tutoring students with ADHD and LDs.
 We don't only provide top quality tutoring for students with learning disabilities and ADHD, but we also pride ourselves on motivating students, building their self-esteem and knowing how to help ADHD and LD students reach their full potential!